Opportunity-Holding/RESTar.Tutorial/README.md

 OK, now we've seen the basics of what RESTar can do – and how to make data sources from a Starcounter application available over the REST API in a secure way.
 One of the really cool things about RESTar, which we haven't really explored yet, is the flexibility and power it gives clients that consume the REST API.
 Included in RESTar is a wide range of operations and utilities that make API consumption simple, powerful, fast and easy to debug.
 This tutorial cannot possibly cover it all, but we'll provide some examples below.

 We will use the same application as earlier, and imagine that the database is now populated with `Superhero` entities.
 To try things out yourself – clone this repository to your local machine and run the `RESTarTutorial` application.
 The application comes with an SQLite database that will automatically populate Starcounter with `Superhero` entities.
-If that sounded cool, _which it totally is_, you should check out [RESTar.SQLite](https://www.nuget.org/packages/RESTar.SQLite) on NuGet after this.
+If that sounded cool, _which it totally is_, you should check out [RESTar.SQLite](https://github.com/Mopedo/RESTar.SQLite) after this.

 ### URI crash course